What this section contains

 Binding origin information (BOI)

-BOIs are decisions by the competent authorities, which are binding on the customs authorities in all Member States in respect of goods imported or exported after their issue, provided the goods and the circumstances determining the acquisition of origin are identical in every respect to what is described in the BOI.
+BOIs are decisions by the competent authorities, which are binding on the holder and on the customs authorities in all Member States in respect of goods imported or exported after their issue, provided the goods and the circumstances determining the acquisition of origin are identical in every respect to what is described in the BOI.
 They are normally valid for three years from the date of issue.

 Note that the existence of a BOI does not exempt you from the requirement to provide proof of origin.